 The current upper-range value for volume flow will be displayed and can be changed by toggling the arrow keys.
-Pressing the ""> likely confirms the entry.

 Output and display of the measured value is only possible for mass flowmeters for which received a density calibration.

 7.2.6 DENSITY functional class